From veering triangulations to link spaces and back again: The link space

 There are four possible face rectangles, depending on which corner is ideal.
 See \reffig{FourFaces}.

-\begin{claim*} The rectangle $R(f_\triangleleft)$ has its ideal corner to its northeast. \end{claim*}
+\begin{claim*} The rectangle $\rect(f_\triangleleft)$ has its ideal corner to its northeast. \end{claim*}

-\begin{proof} We rule out three of the four cases. \begin{itemize} \item By assumption, the southeastern corner of $R(f_\triangleleft)$ is material. \item Suppose that the ideal corner of $R(f_\triangleleft)$ is in the southwest, as shown in \reffig{Southwest}.
+\begin{proof} We rule out three of the four cases. \begin{itemize} \item By assumption, the southeastern corner of $\rect(f_\triangleleft)$ is material. \item Suppose that the ideal corner of $\rect(f_\triangleleft)$ is in the southwest, as shown in \reffig{Southwest}.
 Let $e$ be the other red edge of $f_\triangleleft$.
-Note that $R(e)$ extends further to the north than $R(e_\triangleleft)$.
-Since $R$ is maximal, it meets the west side of $R(e_\triangleleft)$.
-Thus $R(e)$ also spans $R$; we deduce that $e \in E$.
-This contradicts our assumption that $e_\triangleleft$ is the westmost edge in $E$. \item An argument similar to that for the southwest ideal corner rules out the ideal corner being in the northwest, as in \reffig{Northwest}. \qedhere \end{itemize} \end{proof}
+Note that $\rect(e)$ extends further to the north than $\rect(e_\triangleleft)$.
+Since $R$ is maximal, it meets the west side of $\rect(e_\triangleleft)$.
+Thus $\rect(e)$ also spans $R$; we deduce that $e \in E$.
+This contradicts our assumption that $e_\triangleleft$ is the westmost edge in $E$. \item A similar argument rules out the ideal corner being in the northwest.
+See \reffig{Northwest}. \qedhere \end{itemize} \end{proof}